-"So you hate me.
-You lied to me all these years because I could use magic."
-Harry hissed.
+"So, you hate me.
+You lied to me all these years because I could use magic," hissed Harry.

 "Of course!
 It's so unnatural.
 Things were horrible when Lily went off to that magical school of freaks.
 But it got even worse when she met that damn Potter boy and decided to get marry and have... well, you.
-She then got herself killed by some other freakish maniac and we got landed with you."
-Petunia snapped.
+She then got herself killed by some other freakish maniac, and we got landed with you," snapped Petunia.

 Harry was beside himself.
 All these years, he had wanted to know what the cause of his parents' death was, and now that he knew, he was pissed.
 Petunia seemed to sense the danger and blanched at the sudden tension in the room.

 "You lied to me!
 You told me my parents died in a car crash.
 Why do you hate magic so much?
 Or is it because you love causing pain?
-Perhaps I should cause the same amount of pain to you Aunt Petunia, seeing how you no longer care about what your actions do!"
-Harry hissed and Petunia shrunk back into the couch as best she could.
-Her courage disappeared altogether realizing the danger she was in.
+Perhaps I should cause the same amount of pain to you, Aunt Petunia, seeing how you no longer care about what your actions do!"
+Harry hissed, and Petunia shrunk back into the couch as best she could.
+Her courage disappeared altogether, realizing the anger within her nephew.